authenticname/simkl_to_trakt_history/README.md

 'https://api.simkl.com/oauth/pin/[user_code]?client_id=[client id]'
 ```

 5. Get the JSON.
-This will get every item, including "to watch" items.
-You can modify this according to the [api docs](https://simkl.docs.apiary.io/):
+This will get every item, including "to watch" items, but the script only marks watched episodes as watched anyways:

 ```
 curl --include \